jules2689/trudeau/docs/2020-04-20/post_news.md

 **Interview**:

 I definitely do.
-We're all on Facebook We're not a Twitter-verse here in cumberland and colchester.
+We're all on Facebook.
+We're not a Twitter-verse here in cumberland and colchester.
 Most of us are of an age where we prefer facebook.
 We are actually reaching out andtalking to each other. a number of friends have posted things where they're broken-hearted because it's their family members and they can't go and see them.